 Through the interconnected multitude of sensors and ECUs in todays vehicles the demand for a new communication technology lead the development to Ethernet.
 This seeds new vulnerabilities into the in-car network architecture.
 The CBM is a solution for a TSN meter algorithm or could be implemented additionally with the AVB protocol to protect the system against DoS attacks.
-It protects integrity and availability of an in-car network by individually controlling the stream input on each port in the network.
-As shown the CBM allows all valid traffic pattern of a CBS algorithm.
-To gain the best protection the maximum burst parameter has to be as low as possible.
-However it must allow the worst case scenario of a specific input port.
-This trade-off between severity and worst case estimation has to be considered.
+It protects integrity and availability of an in-car communication system by individually controlling the stream input on each port in the network.
+As shown the CBM allows all valid traffic patterns of a CBS algorithm.
+An attacker could use the burst behaviour to shortly overcome the reserved bandwidth restrictions.
+However the credit boundary limits the bandwidth over an extended period.
+This limit is the same as the reserved bandwidth.
+To gain the best performance the maximum burst parameter has to be as low as possible.
+But it still must allow the valid worst case scenario of a specific input port.
+This trade-off between performance and worst case estimation has to be considered.